Arsonide/VentrixSyncDisks/README.md

 - **Echolocation Speed (All Upgrades)**: How quickly your echolocation pulse travels down vents with each upgrade.
 - **Echolocation Duration (All Upgrades)**: How long it takes for your echolocation pulse to expire with each upgrade.
 - **Coin Duration Multiplier (All Upgrades)**: A multiplier on echolocation duration while holding a coin with each upgrade.
+- **Echolocation Sound Volume**: How loud the coin sounds that play during echolocation pulses are.
+Set to zero to turn them off.

 ---